MS Access As A Dev Tool

 Access continues to be a highly efficient tool for business database development.

-The material below originally appeared in Alison Balter's book Mastering Microsoft Office Access 2007 Developmentand is reprinted here with the author's permission.
-There may be references to Figures that are not reprintable and are not used on this page
+The material below originally appeared in Alison Balter's book Mastering Microsoft Office Access 2007 Development and is reprinted here with the author's permission.
+There may be references to Figures that are not reprintable and are not used on this page.

 Although the developer's goal is normalization, often it makes sense to deviate from normal forms.
 We refer to this process as denormalization.
 The primary reason for applying denormalization is to enhance performance.

 An example of when denormalization might be the preferred tactic could involve an open invoices table and a summarized accounting table.
 It might be impractical to calculate summarized accounting information for a customer when we need it.
 Instead, you can maintain the summary calculations in a summarized accounting table so that you can easily retrieve them as needed.
-Although the upside of this scenario is improved performance, the downside is that you must update the summary table whenever you make changes to the open invoices.
-This imposes a definite trade-off between performance and maintainability.
-You must decide whether the trade-off is worthwhile.

 Although integrity rules are not part of normal forms, they are definitely part of the database design process.
 Integrity rules are broken into two categories.
 They include overall integrity rules and database-specific integrity rules.